 The 90th percentile transfer of care time gives a sense of the longest times for a patient's care to be transferred from paramedics to ED staff.
 It is the time by which 90% of patients had their care transferred from paramedics to ED staff.
 The transfer of care time for the remaining 10% of patients was equal to this time or longer (Figure 14).

-Percentage of ambulance arrivals with transfer of care time within 30 minutes, Figure 12
+Figure 12 Percentage of ambulance arrivals with transfer of care time within 30 minutes, January 2015 to March 2020